rust-stuco/lectures/week2/slides.md

 # References

-Moving and return data is a lot of work for a conecpt that should be common.
+* Moving and return data is a lot of work for a concept that should be common.

-So Rust has a feature specifically for using a value without transferring ownership called _references_.
+* So Rust has a feature specifically for using a value without transferring ownership called _references_.

 ---